-Matcha Gtk Theme is a modern and flat design theme which is made inspired by Arc gtk theme.
-This amazing dark theme supports GTK 3, GTK 2 and Gnome-Shell.
-This theme is designed in such a way that integrates seemingly with GTK 3 and GTK 2 based desktop environments like Unity, Pantheon, Mate, Gnome, Budgie, XFCE, etc.
+Matcha Gtk Theme is a modern and flat design theme inspired by the Arc gtk theme.
+This amazing dark theme supports GTK 3, GTK 2, and Gnome-Shell.
+This theme is designed to integrate seemingly with GTK 3 and GTK 2 based desktop environments like Unity, Pantheon, Mate, Gnome, Budgie, XFCE, etc.

 It provides a friendly interface with eye caching transition and animation.
-It comes with total 6 variations.
+It comes with a total of 6 variations.
 Those are red, blue, sea green, dark red, dark blue, and dark sea green.

 Recommended Post: Top 28 Best Ubuntu Themes That Will Blow Your Mind

 Matcha GTK theme requires GTK+ 3.20 or later and GTK2 engines.
 So get sure that you have installed any of those engines before going to install this theme.
-But if you don’t have, don’t worry, I am going to show you how to install all those pre-requisites on various Linux distros including Ubuntu, Linux Mint, Fedora, Arch Linux etc.
+But if you don’t have one, don’t worry; I am going to show you how to install all those pre-requisites on various Linux distros, including Ubuntu, Linux Mint, Fedora, Arch Linux, etc.

 Install GTK+ 3.20 or later

 Update your gtk(gnome) version on Mint if you want to use matcha on Linux Mint 18 or Ubuntu16.04.

 sudo add-apt-repository ppa:gnome3-team/gnome3-staging sudo add-apt-repository ppa:gnome3-team/gnome3 sudo apt-get update sudo apt-get dist-upgrade

 Install GTK2 engines

 sudo apt-get install gtk2-engines-murrine gtk2-engines-pixbuf